K92.3 Has Your Tickets To Coke Zero Sugar 400 Race Weekend

 - Saturday, August 26 – Coke Zero Sugar 400 at 7:00 PM ET (NASCAR Cup Series)

-Listen for the keywords this weekend (8/11-8/13) and enter them below for your opportunity to win two tickets to the Coke Zero Sugar 400 & Wawa 250 Powered by Coca-Cola!
+Listen to the O-Town Showdown this week (8/14-8/18) at about 7am for your opportunity to win two tickets to the Wawa 250 Powered by Coca-Cola!
+Plus one grand prize winner will receive a pair of tickets to the Coke Zero Sugar 400!

 Get your tickets now at DaytonaInternationalSpeedway.com or dial 1-800-PITSHOP.